HarryShomer/QUAD/README.md

 pip install -r requirements.txt
 ```

 To reproduce the results on each dataset you can run the following bash scripts.
-Each scripts contains the command to replicate both the parallel and non-parallel version of the model.
+Each script contains the command to replicate both the parallel and non-parallel version of the model.
 ```
 # Reproduce results on JF17K
 bash scripts/run_jf17k.sh